Suspected Chinese spy balloon spotted over U.S. skies, Pentagon says

 The Defense Department is "confident" a balloon spotted over Montana is a surveillance balloon from China, a senior defense official said Thursday.

+A senior defense official said the U.S. has engaged with Chinese officials "urgently," and President Joe Biden has been briefed on the situation.

-Joint Chiefs of Staff chairman General Mark Milley and vice chairman Gen. Christopher Grady recommended against taking "kinetic action" because of possible danger from falling debris, the defense official said.
+Chairman of the Joint Chiefs of Staff General Mark Milley and vice chair Joint Chief Gen. Christopher Grady recommended against taking "kinetic action" because of danger from debris, the defense official said.
+The U.S. government has also determined the balloon does not pose a threat, the defense official said.

+Pentagon spokesman Brigadier Gen. Patrick Ryder said that the balloon is "currently traveling at an altitude well above commercial air traffic and does not present a military or physical threat to people on the ground."

+Silos that can house intercontinental ballistic missiles are located around the Montana site — and jet fighters were scrambled to be in a position to shoot the balloon down.

 for more features.